sanjar91/INSuRE-notSURE/Milestone2.md

 As designed, the CSF is intended to be used by an organization as a way to evaluate themselves against the CSF to see how well they have achieved the desired outcomes.
 This works great from a high-level perspective of the organization as a whole.
 However, it is less effective and more time consuming when trying to evaluate something more specific, such as a specific technology.
 When evaluating a specific technology, many of the controls do not apply to the evaluated technology, which could cause a significant amount of time wasted if evaluating several technologies.
 Thus, this project focuses on demonstrating that there is an effective method of identifying specific controls that apply to specific classes of technology that can be used to measure that technology, documenting that method, and providing a survey that can be used to easily evaluate a tool that exists in that technology domain against only the applicable CSF controls.
 This should save time and streamline the process for evaluations that are more specific.

+#### Defining Technology domains

+For the sake of this project, we define a technology domain as a broad class of technologies that are used in an enterprise network environment.
+Examples of technology domains include perimeter technologies, data center technologies, identity and access management technologies, etc.  Within each technology domain, there are more specific classes of technologies.
+An example of different classes of technologies within the data center technologies domain could include operating system monitoring software, temperature monitoring software, a hypervisor that allows for virtualization of the servers running in the data center, etc.  Essentially, these technology classes are types of software that operate in that domain.
+Within each technology class are specific tools which perform the function of that technology.
+For example, two tools that fall into the hypervisor class of technologies are VMWare ESXi and Citrix ZenServer.

+When evaluating for the sake of this project, we chose to focus on the middle layer: the specific class of technology.
+This decision was made because we felt it gave the most impact in creating an effective, usable method for measuring the effectiveness of security technologies and the controls they implement.
+If we attempted to evaluate at the level of the technology domain, we would end up in the same situation that we outlined earlier with the CSF framework.
+That is, it's too high level to get actionable results.
+However, if we attempted to evaluate at the tool level, the outcome would be too specific and not repeatable.
+Thus, we chose to evaluate the class of technology as a whole because it provides enough similarities within the class to be effective, while also being repeatable across tools of the same class.

+For this project, we evaluated three unique technology domains and selected a single technology class within each domain to use in our prototype development.
+In developing our prototype, we focused on the capabilities of technologies in that class in general instead of on the capabilities of specific tools.

+For this project, we chose to evaluate technology classes in the following technology domains.
+Each of these domains are considered a building block in a successful security program while also being distinctly different from each other.
+They were chosen because of their uniqueness and lack of overlap with each other.
+Below we dive into more detail about each domain and the specific class of technology that is evaluated within each domain.
+* Identity Management
+* Perimeter Defenses
+* Endpoint Detection and Response

 #### Control Selection Methodology and Outcomes

 #### Survey Methodology and Outcomes